microsoft/PlanetaryComputerDataCatalog/docs/concepts/sas.md

   * Whether or not the request is originating from within the same data center as the Planetary Computer service (West Europe)
   * Whether or not a valid API subscription key has been supplied on the request

 These two variables are used to determine the tier of rate limiting which is applied to requests, as well as the valid length of time for issued SAS tokens.
-For the most un-throttled access, we recommend utilizing a Planetary Computer subscription key and doing your work in the West Europe Azure region.
+For the most un-throttled access, we recommend doing your work in the West Europe Azure region.

-Most datasets in the Planetary Computer are anonymously accessible: you don't need to supply a subscription key to get a SAS token for downloading the data.
+Datasets in the Planetary Computer are anonymously accessible: you don't need to supply a subscription key to get a SAS token for downloading the data.
-Some datasets do require a subscription key, and some datasets are only available to certain approved users even if a subscription key is provided.
-This will be noted in the dataset detail page in the [data catalog](https://planetarycomputer.microsoft.com/catalog).

 ### `planetary-computer` Python package